maplibre/swiftui-dsl/README.md

 ## How can you help?

 The first thing you can do is try out the library!
-Check out the [previews at the bottom of MapView.swift](Sources/MapLibreSwiftUI/MapView.swift) for inspiration.
-Putting it "through the paces" is the best way for us to converge on the "right" DSL as a community.
+Check out the detailed [Examples](Sources/Examples) for inspiration.
+Putting it "through the paces" is the best way for us to converge on the "right" APIs as a community.
 Your use case probably isn't supported today, in which case you can either open an issue or contribute a PR.

 The code has a number of TODOs, most of which can be tackled by any intermediate Swift programmer.
+The important issues should all be tracked in GitHub.
 DISCUSS comments (should migrate to GitHub issues/discussions) are deeper questions.
 Input welcome.

-A skeleton is already in place for several of the core concepts, including style layers and sources, but these are incomplete.
+The skeleton is already in place for several of the core concepts, including style layers and sources, but these are incomplete.
 You can help by opening a PR that fills these in.
 For example, if you wanted to fill out the API for the line style layer, head over to [the docs](https://maplibre.org/maplibre-native/ios/api/Classes/MGLLineStyleLayer.html) and get to work filling out the remaining properties and modifiers.

-However, note that some Swift 5.9 improvements like macros will make things a bit easier, so it may make sense to punt on things like fleshing out the expresison API helpers (which will be highly repetitive) till that lands.
+Note that some Swift 5.9 improvements like macros will make things a bit easier, so it may make sense to punt on things like fleshing out the expresison API helpers (which will be highly repetitive) till that lands.
+When in doubt, check out the issue tracker, as these sholud be noted there.